Nadiya Hussain: Author

 Hussain was signed by UK publisher Michael Joseph, part of Penguin Random House, for her debut book Nadiya's Kitchen, which is a collection of the recipes which she cooks for friends and family.
 In 2017, Michael Joseph published a tie-in cookery book for Hussain's primetime eight-part BBC2 cookery series of the same name, Nadiya's British Food Adventure.

-Hussain has written a children's book of stories and recipes, Bake Me A Story, published by Hodder Children's Books, which blends updated versions of fairytales (poor "Sleepless Beauty" just needs a nice cup of cardamom-infused hot chocolate to break her curse; resourceful Jack wins the giant over with yummy bean patties) with colourful illustrations and child-friendly recipes.
+Hussain has written a children's book of stories and recipes, Bake Me A Story, published by Hodder Children's Books, which blends updated versions of fairytales (poor "Sleepless Beauty" just needs a cup of cardamom-infused hot chocolate to break her curse; resourceful Jack wins the giant over with bean patties) with colourful illustrations and child-friendly recipes.
 In 2017, Bake Me A Story was shortlisted for Children's Book of the Year prize at the British Book Awards.
 Following the success, a second cookbook and storybook compilation, Nadiya's Bake Me a Festive Story was published in October 2017.

 The 2016 chart of the Top 100 Food & Drink books by book sales, compiled by industry analysts Nielsen, placed Hussain's books Nadiya's Kitchen and Bake Me A Story in third and fourth place, respectively.

-Hussain released her first novel, The Secret Lives of the Amir Sisters, in January 2017 with help from author Ayisha Malik and was billed as a British Muslim take on Little Women.
+Hussain released her first novel, The Secret Lives of the Amir Sisters, in January 2017 with help from author Ayisha Malik; it was described as a British Muslim take on Little Women.
 A review published in The Guardian by Jenny Colgan sparked a fierce backlash on social media after Colgan questioned whether Hussain "really need[s] to put her name to a novel, too, when there's only so much shelf space to go around?" and accused Hussain of being "greedy".

 Her autobiography, Finding My Voice, was published by Headline Publishing Group in 2019.
 It includes some of her own recipes and poetry.

-Hussain's cookery book Nadiya’s Everyday Baking was published by Michael Joseph in 2022.
-It hit the Sunday Times Bestsellers List, charting at number five in the Manuals chart.
+Hussain's cookery book Nadiya's Everyday Baking was published by Michael Joseph in 2022.
+It hit The Sunday Times Bestsellers List, charting at number five in the Manuals chart.